 But possibly you think I am glossing over the regions of the saxophone diagram where the pattern becomes complicated?
 Possibly so — we simply do not have the data to know whether a real saxophone behaves in a rather messy way like these simulations, but we might suspect that the real instrument is a bit better-behaved: it is what we should expect, given that we have used a very crude model, lacking the subtlety of details that have been designed into real saxophones.

 We can get an inkling of the sensitivity of the pattern to small details of the tube impedance by comparing with another case.
-We can’t make our model better without quite a bit of effort, but we can very easily make it a bit worse, and see what effect that has.
+We can’t make our model better without a bit of effort (we’ll come to that in the next section), but we can very easily make it a bit worse, and see what effect that has.
 We can omit the allowance for the mouthpiece volume, and simply use the acoustical behaviour of a truncated cone (as described in the previous link).
 This is quite a small change to the model, but as you can see from the results in Figs. 46 and 47 it has a significant effect.
 The wedge region is smaller, and a lot of the details have changed.
 However, Fig. 47 shows that the repertoire of waveforms is essentially the same: pulse waves both ways up, “double slipping”, and so on.

 If we dig a little deeper into this comparison of results with and without allowing for the mouthpiece volume, we can see an interesting example of Benade’s idea of the playing frequency being determined by a collaboration and compromise between the resonance frequencies of the tube, when these are not exactly harmonically spaced.
 We will compare the spectra of notes produced by the two versions of the model, for a particular case: the chosen example has the same mouth pressure and reed gap as in Fig. 40, corresponding to a pixel just above the threshold of excitation.
 The two curves in Fig. 48 show the spectra deduced by taking an FFT of a long stretch of simulated periodic sound, for the two cases: the black curve includes the mouthpiece, the green one is without it.
 Both curves show sharp peaks at the harmonics of the note, and it is immediately apparent that the two models have “chosen” to play at different frequencies.
 To see why, we need to compare them with the corresponding input impedances.